’Midsommar’ Is The Defining Travel Movie Of This Generation

 If you’re willing to ignore the ritual murder, reading Midsommar as a travel movie isn’t much of a stretch.
 The four primary characters are all on the road, far from home, strangers in a far-off land that’s lit by the midnight sun and loaded with indecipherable traditions.
 Their trip also carries all the hallmarks of any good 2019 adventure abroad — sex, drugs, and a cool-sounding festival.

 The specific motivations for this backpacking trip are murky, but that only adds to the believability.
-There’s grad school thesis chatter, which is picked up and dropped whenever it suits the characters, but the male travelers are far more eager to speculate on who they might have sex with (a line about impregnating Swedish women offers a nice bit of foreshadowing).
-One of the movie’s best jokes — and the most relatable for any 20-something traveler — is the ever-shifting way that Christian (Jack Reynor), an anthropology student who’s planned this trip with his buddies, talks about it to his girlfriend, Dani (Florence Pugh).
+There’s grad school thesis chatter, which is picked up and dropped whenever it suits the characters, but the male leads are far more eager to speculate on who they might have sex with (a line about impregnating Swedish women offers a nice bit of foreshadowing).
+One of the movie’s best jokes — and the most relatable for any 20-something with itchy feet — is the ever-shifting way that Christian (Jack Reynor), an anthropology student who’s planned this trip with his buddies, talks about it to his girlfriend, Dani (Florence Pugh).

-This exchange is pretty standard in the, “I want to take a big trip but I’m not sure what to do about my relationship” playbook:
+This exchange is pretty standard in the, “I want to take a big trip but I don’t want it to cause a fight” playbook:

 MARK: Mr. Pelle’s invited us for an authentic hippie midsummer at his yodeling farm.